logisim-evolution/logisim-evolution/README.md

 is also available and can be run on any system with a supported Java runtime installed.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/logisim-evolution)

+Download tips:

+* Prefer the platform-specific installer for the easiest setup.
+* Use the JAR if you already have Java 21+ installed and want a portable option.
+* If you are unsure which build to choose, start with the latest release on the downloads page.

 ---